Sant Pere de Rodes

 Master Chrétien taught us with graal how important etymologies are, and here is a refresher with names like Rhodes, Rodes, Rotas, and Roses that all derive from the Greek Ρόδος, Ródos.
 At the bottom of the cape is Rotas, facing South, which is named "Roses" today and by far the largest town.
 The fleet of large and noisy fishing boats that leave the harbor every morning is impressive!
 Facing North on the map is Armi Rodas, a Greek settlement which is "Port de la Selva" today, once a natural harbor and now a marina and popular tourist destination like nearby Lanciano (Llancà).
 Villa Judaica is "Vilajuïga" today – but the Jewish history of this little village has apparently been deleted.
 A paved road winds from there into the mountains and ends at about 600 meters (2000 feet) at Sancti Petri Rotas, today "Sant Pere de Rodes" in Catalan, an abandoned Benedictine monastery which has been partially restored .
 A little higher, on the crest of the mountain, are the ruins of the fortress Castrum Virdaria, of Latin roots, called "San Salvador" today.
 The narrow trail from the monastery to the top is worth the climb, because the 360 degree views are breathtaking and match Wolfram's descriptions of Klingsohr's castle!
 Far below it, on the coast, is Stagnum Castilioni, which turned into an enclosed lake (above left) over time, and to which the monastery had the fishing rights!
 It slowly turned into a swamp and the swarms of mosquitoes used to ruin the summer vacation of the German tourists who controlled the region after WW II.
 Their aggressive use of insecticides got rid of most birds as well, but the ecology has finally regained its equilibrium – even the tourism became international!
 The hinterland is mostly agriculture, olive groves, and vineyards.
 Along the pristine, sandy beaches of the Gulf of Roses line up several villages, campgrounds, and tourist centers.
 Most noteworthy is "Sant Pere Pescador", but the largest is "Empuriabrava" with a fancy marina that replaced the swamp, a private airport, high-rise buildings, hotels, villas, shopping centers, and all kinds of restaurants.

 Most of the Alt Empordà is flat like a tableau, and often under the spell of the Tramuntana, a fierce wind from the northwestern Pyrenees, which connects to the French Mistral when it thunders down the Rhone valley.
-The locals say if it lasts longer than five days it will continue for five weeks and drive some people "mad like Dali".
+The locals say if it lasts longer than five days it will continue for five weeks and might drive some people "mad like Dali".
 Under the influence, a Frenchman opened a Club Med on the stormy cape that didn't last long and is now a group of deserted buildings.
 (Yours truly hopes it wasn't Monsieur Blitz, whom he remembers fondly from Antibes!)
 The Tramuntana is the reason why few houses in the Eastern Pyrenees have windows to the North, except of a small one to dry jamons, butifaras and lomos in the winter, when the traditional Christmas pig is slaughtered.
 This writer had to hold one of the rear legs while it expired kosher style, which is another bloody, medieval experience he'll never forget!
 This fierce windstorm does not only open the Chymical Wedding of Christian Rosenkreutz but is also featured in a romantic love letter of 30 lines in Wolfram's Parzival (P.715), which reveals how well the German poet knew the region:

 mac wol dîner güete jehn